tjcreedy/metamate/README.md

 A default `find` run carries out five main tasks:
 1. Parse the input frequency filtering specification into a set of binning strategies and thresholds.
 2. Assess all ASVs for potential membership of the authentic or non-authentic control groups, by
-   1. Finding ASVs that match to the supplied reference set(s) or blast database(s) using BLAST
+   1. Finding ASVs that match to the supplied reference set(s) using BBmap
    2. Finding ASVs that fall outside acceptable length or translation parameters
 3. Bin ASVs according to the specified binning strategies and generate counts of ASV reads within these bins
 4. For each specified set of thresholds, assess all ASVs for retention or rejection according to their binned read frequencies